patrickap/snake-game/README.md

 # snake-game

-Simple Snake Game using HTML5 Canvas. 🐍
+Simple snake game using HTML Canvas. 🐍

 ## Run the game